segmentio/segment-docs/src/engage/audiences/send-audience-data.md

 Because most marketing tools are still based at the user level, it is often important to map this account-level trait onto each user within an account.
 See [Account-level Audiences](/docs/engage/audiences/account-audiences) for more information.

 > info ""
-> When you connect a new Destination to an existing Audience, Engage will backfill historical data for that Audience to the new Destination.
+> When you connect a new destination to an existing audience, Engage will backfill historical data for that audience to the new destination.

 Follow these steps to connect an audience to a destination: